Ask Experts Questions for FREE Help!

 Most of the grants do not allow for sale of the house and do not allow for someone to assume the loans.

-I am thinking what the realitor wants to do, is let the current owner give you a quick claim deed to his right to the property, but not report the sale to the mortage company but merely let you keep paying them under this mans name.
-Since any lien not cleared up at transfer of property stays valid, the quick claim deed would not make the lein invalid.
+I am thinking what the realitor wants to do, is let the current owner give you a quick claim deed to his right to the property, but not report the sale to the mortgage company but merely let you keep paying them under this mans name.
+Since any lien not cleared up at transfer of property stays valid, the quick claim deed would not make the lien invalid.

-so after you paid off the loan, they would send the previouis owner a paid off deed of trust to the property ( to you really since they would send it to your address( when this is recorded it shows that the loan is paid off.
+So after you paid off the loan, they would send the previouis owner a paid off deed of trust to the property ( to you really since they would send it to your address( when this is recorded it shows that the loan is paid off.

 Then with your recored quick claim deed, you would own the property clear.